Skip to content

 If none of the software fixes work, the Side button may be physically damaged.
 Press it sharply and listen for a click.
 A working Side button has a clean, tactile response.

-If the button feels stuck, spongy, or produces no sound, the button assembly is likely damaged.
-This is especially common after a drop or liquid exposure.
-Corrosion inside the connector can prevent proper electrical contact, which no software fix will address.
+A button that feels stuck, spongy, or produces no sound usually means the assembly is damaged.
+This is especially common after a drop or liquid exposure, since corrosion inside the connector prevents proper electrical contact and no software fix will address that.

 Apple’s Repair and Service page lets you book a Genius Bar appointment or mail your iPhone in.
 If your device is under warranty or covered by AppleCare+, button repairs are typically free.
 Out-of-warranty repairs for an iPhone 15 Side button run about $149 as of early 2026.